FIRST THINGS FIRST

 Dr. Gurel is the founder and the honorary president of EDAD (Turkish Academy of Aesthetic Dentistry).

-He is the past president of the European Academy of Esthetic Dentistry (EAED) for 2011 & 2012.
+He was the President of the European Academy of Esthetic Dentistry (EAED) for 2011 & 2012.

 PD Dr. Tim Joda